 A full benchmarking study of all executive positions, including the NEOs, using our comparator group presented below is conducted every two years.
-The results of the last full review completed by Willis Towers Watson in 2016 showed that our executive pay is well aligned to our executive compensation policy, which targets total compensation to be positioned at the 60th percentile of our comparator group for strong performers.
+The results of the last full review completed with Hugessen for 2019 showed that our executive pay is well aligned to our executive compensation policy, which targets total compensation to be positioned at the 60th percentile of our comparator group for strong performers.

 Our comparator group is designed to be representative of the Canadian marketplace while avoiding overweighting any particular industry.
 As a result, we do not include more than three companies from any particular industry.
 We regularly review the composition of our comparator group to ensure that the companies continue to reflect our context in terms of size, revenues, market capitalization and complexity.
-The composition of the comparator group was last revised in 2016.
+The composition of the comparator group was reviewed by Hugessen in 2019, and no changes were made.

 The Compensation Committee uses our comparator group to benchmark the value of executive total compensation, base salary, short- and longterm incentives, benefits, retirement programs and perquisites.
-The comparator group of 20 companies, the rationale for its use and comparative financial information are outlined in the two tables below.
+The comparator group of 19 companies, the rationale for its use and comparative financial information are outlined in the two tables below.